zined/ruempler.eu/source/_posts/2016-09-26-new-aws-cloudformation-yaml-syntax-and-variable-substitution-in-action.md

+---
-# New AWS CloudFormation YAML syntax and variable substitution in action
+title:  New AWS CloudFormation YAML syntax and variable substitution in action
+---
 Mo
 26
 Sep